Do Go On - 500 (Part 3) - The Antwerp Diamond Heist with Wil Anderson and Rhys Nicholson

 This is from Wired.

-Nottobotolo took the E19 motorway out of Antwerp.
+Notabatolo took the E-19 motorway out of Antwerp.

 In the passenger seat, the man known as Speedy fidgeted nervously, damp with sweat.

-liability.
-Not a batolo could see their point but out of loyalty he defended his
+Notabatolo could see their point, but out of loyalty, he defended his friend.

 They'd rendezvous outside Milan to divvy it all up.